In Christmas baking, you often have egg whites leftover from another recipe.

 The baking time is between 20-25 minutes, depending on your oven.
 In any case, please keep them in the range until they turn a light brown color.

 As always, I recommend lining the cookie jar with greaseproof paper before you put the cookies in.
 The greaseproof paper helps a lot that the cookies won't stick anywhere in the cookie jar.

-The easiest way to vary these cookies is to make them with different kinds of ground nuts.
-Grated almonds, pecans, even peanuts are particularly suitable here, but also coconut.
+The easiest way to vary these cookies is to make them with different kinds of groundnuts.
+Grated almonds, pecans, and even peanuts are particularly suitable here, as also coconut.
 If you want to try the grated coconut version, try my coconut kisses (meringue)cookie recipe.